 POSaBIT has been a leader in the industry for years, and once you see what POSaBIT can do, it’s not difficult to see why.

-Dispensary owners who have been dreaming of full debit processing will quickly discover that POSaBIT is exactly what their business needs.
+Dispensary owners who have been dreaming of seamless, compliant digital payment processing will quickly discover that POSaBIT is exactly what their business needs.
 Imagine a modern point-of-sale terminal supported by a state-of-the-art computerized system that allows budtenders to process in-store payments while simultaneously being able to accept online orders.

 POSaBIT’s pocket point-of-sale systems make curbside payments and cashless delivery payments a reality, too.
 Dispensary owners are even able to set up loyalty programs and personalized discount strategies as they see fit.

 Customers, meanwhile, simply get to shop for the product they want and pay — without cash and without hassle.

 POSaBIT gives dispensaries and their customers access to all of the dispensary payment solutions that would previously have been either unthinkable or too risky.
 Cashless payments become not just possible but easy and risk-free for budtenders and customers.